stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Charms/index.md

 *You drive a disorienting spike of psychic energy into the mind of a creature.*

-Make a spell attack vs the Wisdom defence of one creature that you can see within range.
+Make a charm attack vs the Wisdom defence of one creature that you can see within range.
 On a hit, the target takes 1d6 + your spellcasting ability modifier psychic damage and the next attack roll made against the target before the end of your next turn has +1d.